AdamAugustinsky/opencode-inline.nvim/README.md

 # opencode-inline.nvim

-Cursor-style inline AI transforms for Neovim visual selections using the `opencode` CLI.
+Cursor-style inline AI transforms for Neovim visual selections using the `claude` CLI (`claude -p`).

 ## Features
-- Visual mode filter that pipes selections to `opencode run` with your instruction and replaces the code inline.
+- Visual mode filter that pipes selections to `claude -p` with your instruction and replaces the code inline.
 - Bundled stdin wrapper script that builds a structured prompt with filetype fences for better completions.
 - Ready-to-use keymaps for prompting (`<leader>k`) and quick presets for explain/refactor/test flows.
 - Optional GUI-friendly mapping (e.g. `<D-k>`) that reuses the prompt mapping.
 - User command `:OpencodeInline` for piping a range or prompting manually.

 ## Requirements
-- [opencode CLI](https://github.com/opencode) available on your `PATH`.
+- [Claude Code CLI](https://www.anthropic.com/product/claude-code) (`claude`) available on your `PATH`.
 - Neovim 0.9+ (for `vim.ui.input` / `vim.fs.joinpath`).

 ## Installation